 Message from the Co-Chairs

-¡Bienvenidos!
-We are thrilled to welcome you to the new home page for the Latinx/a/o Knowledge Community (LKC).
-Please take this opportunity to learn more about us, catch up on the latest newsletter, read our blog posts, or follow us on Twitter, Facebook, Instagram, or LinkedIn!
+¡Bienvenidx/os!
+We are thrilled to welcome you to the new page for the Latinx/a/o Knowledge Community (LKC).
+Please take this opportunity to learn more about us, how to get involved, and follow us on Twitter, Facebook, Instagram or LinkedIn!

-If you would like to receive emails and the LKC e-newsletter - please make sure you select the LKC under the NASPA engagement details section in your NASPA profile once you log in.
+If you would like to receive emails and the LKC monthly e-newsletter - please make sure you select the LKC under the NASPA engagement section in your NASPA profile once you log in (Click on the "join community" button above this section).
 We are unable to add the LKC to your profile.

 The LKC works in collaboration with other higher education and national partners to advance and support increased understanding of Latinx/a/o issues and experiences, as well as the development and advancement of policies and action related to Latinx/a/o national issues.
 Recent partners include the National Association of Student Personnel Administrators (NASPA) Community College Division Latino Task Force, Gender and Sexuality Knowledge Community, Civic Learning and Democratic Engagement Knowledge Community, Eastern Connecticut University, Florida Atlantic University, Latinos in Higher Ed, Rutgers University, San Diego State University, University of New Mexico, Voto Latino, and Whittier College.